arantespp/arantespp.com/posts/zettelkasten/benjamin-franklin-s-schedule.md

 - Franklin's schedule:

   - **5-7 a.m**.
 Rise, wash, and address Powerful Goodness!
 Contrive days' business, take the day's resolution, prosecute the present study and breakfast.
+    - _What good shall I do this day?_
   - **8-11 a.m**.
 Work.
   - **12-1 p.m**.
 Read or overlook my accounts and dine.
   - **2-5 p.m**.
 Work.
   - **6-9 p.m**.
 Put things in their places.
 Supper.
 Music or diversion, or conversation.
 Examination of the day.
+    - _What good have I done today?_
   - **10 p.m.-4 a.m**.
 Sleep.

 ## References